AdrienVannson/doreisa-internship/report/report.typ

 @perfs-iteration-preparation shows the results obtained with this experiment.
 When no iterations are prepared in advance (which approximately corresponds to not using the preparation mechanism), the execution time ultimately starts increasing linearly with the number of nodes.

 As we increase the number of iterations prepared in advance, we notice that the execution time becomes smaller.
-When enough iterations are prepared, the expensive scheduling tasks stop being a bottleneck and the performance stops improving.
+When enough iterations are prepared, the expensive tasks stop being a bottleneck and the performance stops improving.

 ==== Varying the number of chunks per node

 More importantly, if enough iterations are prepared in advance, the execution time no longer depends on the number of chunks per node.
+TODO

 == _In transit_ analytics